AbhiMan1601/Statistical-Models-of-Trading-Strategies/README.md

 2. Implementation of Sharpe and Information Ratio in NSE as Internship Assignment - Invsto
 3. Portfolio Optimization of FAANG stocks as Internship Assignment - Invsto
 4. Comparison of Kalman Filter and Moving Average on HINDALCO stock to denoise alpha factor of Moving Average as Internship Assignment - Invsto
+5. Generated the statistics of an asset (Facebook Stocks) using QuantStats as Internship Assignment - Invsto